Rachel's Raw Food World

 Understand Food Safety Guidelines and Regulations

-Food handlers must understand and follow food safety guidelines and regulations to ensure they’re taking the necessary precautions to prevent cross-contamination while preparing raw animal foods.
+Food handlers must understand and follow food safety guidelines and regulations to ensure they take the necessary precautions to prevent cross-contamination while preparing raw animal foods.
 Understanding food safety regulations is crucial in maintaining the highest level of food safety and preventing the spread of harmful bacteria.
-These guidelines provide detailed instructions on how to handle and store raw animal foods properly.
+These guidelines provide detailed instructions on handling and storing raw animal foods properly.

-One of the key reasons why it’s important to prevent cross-contamination is to avoid foodborne illnesses.
+One key reason to prevent cross-contamination is to avoid foodborne illnesses.
 Cross-contamination occurs when harmful bacteria from raw animal foods come into contact with other ingredients, utensils, or surfaces.
 This can happen through direct contact or by transferring bacteria through cutting boards, knives, or hands.
 By following food safety guidelines, food handlers can minimize the risk of cross-contamination and ensure the safety of the food they prepare.

-To prevent cross-contamination, food handlers should separate raw animal foods from other ingredients.
+Food handlers should separate raw animal foods from other ingredients to prevent cross-contamination.
 This means using separate cutting boards and utensils for raw animal foods and ready-to-eat foods.
 It also involves storing raw animal foods in containers or bags to prevent any potential leaks or drips that could contaminate other foods.
 By implementing these practices, food handlers can effectively control the potential for cross-contamination and maintain the highest standards of food safety.

 Separate Raw Animal Foods from Other Ingredients